Online Classical Piano lessons

 Show more

-James taught 19 days ago
+James taught about 1 month ago

 The tutor and student worked on refining a musical composition by focusing on instrumental voicings, rhythmic notation, and chord progressions.
 They practiced making specific edits in music notation software to improve clarity and musical expression, with plans to continue this iterative process.